 Does umbrella payroll give me better employment rights than agency PAYE?

 Yes.
-As a full umbrella employee you get sick pay eligibility, pension auto-enrolment, holiday entitlement, and maternity or paternity rights.
+As a full umbrella employee, you get sick pay eligibility, pension auto-enrolment, holiday entitlement, and maternity or paternity rights.
 Agency worker status varies.